enriquecatala/application-insights-full-demo/Labs/Lab7 - Review data from application insights.md

 # Review telemetry

-At this point, we configured our basic telemetry for application insights.
+Now that you ended [Lab 6](Lab6%20-%20Add%20application%20insights.md), you have basic telemetry for your solution.

-Go and execute the _consoleinterface.exe_ compiled in **release**
+Go and execute again the _consoleinterface.exe_ compiled in **release**

+> NOTE: Since the demo code is not prepared to have data in cosmosdb with the first run, [**please, drop and create the cosmosdb collection**](#how-to-delete-a-container)

 The first execution contains the initialization methods.
 It takes 1m more or less and its nice to see how it´s working by going to the "_Live Metrics_" pannel in the "Live Metrics Stream" section of your application insights